ZhiGroup/Med-BERT/README.md

  ![Med-BERT_Structure](Med-BERT_Structure.png)
 Please refer to our paper [Med-BERT: pre-trained contextualized embeddings on large-scale structured electronic health records for disease prediction](https://arxiv.org/abs/2005.12833) for more details.

-## Download

-We provide our pre-trained models in both the Tensorflow and Pytorch versions.
-Pre-training was based on the original BERT code provided by Google, and the pre-training details are described in our paper.

-    Med-BERT Tensorflow version
-   [Med-BERT Pytorch version](Pre_Trained Models/Pytorch version/pytorch_model.bin) (converted using hugging face transformers-cli convert API)

 ## Reproduce Med-BERT
 #### Pretraining